ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 1. Optionally, stop a running instance by clicking the overflow menu (ellipsis) and click **Stop**.

 1. Select an instance from the list.
-You're actually selecting the boot volume of the instance.
+You're selecting the boot volume of the instance.

 1. Select the encryption type, either customer-managed encryption or IBM-managed encryption (see [Table 2](#encrypt-custom-images)).